openshift/osde2e/docs/Options.md

 - Type: `string`

+### `OPERATOR_SKIP`

+- OperatorSkip is a comma-delimited list of operator names to ignore health checks from. ex. "insights,telemetry"

+- Type: `string`
+- Default: `insights`

 ### `POLLING_TIMEOUT`

 - PollingTimeout is how long (in mimutes) to wait for an object to be created